 1) Figure out how to change the infinity focus on your camera.
 Typically, it is a matter of moving the stopper where your lens rests at the ∞ mark slightly closer/further to your camera’s film plane.

 2) Some frosted, translucent tape — about $5.

 You will also need a laptop/tablet to connect to your microscope, ample workspace, all the tools to adjust your lens, and a target that’s at least 20m/65’ away (like a telephone pole or a building in the distance).

-✪ Note: I assume that you have some experience fixing film cameras and taking no responsibility if you accidentally break your expensive toy after reading this article.
+✪ Note: I assume that you have some experience fixing film cameras and take no responsibility if you accidentally break something.

+1) Stretch your frosted tape over the horizontal film pressure rails as flat as possible; see Figure 1.
 Understand that there could be dramatic changes in focus if the film isn’t held at an exact distance from the lens.
-The pressure plate and the rails are precise, with the tolerance of a fraction of a millimetre.
-Thus you’ll need to be careful to stretch your frosted tape over the horizontal film pressure rails, as flat as possible, see Figure 1.
-If you mount it incorrectly, as seen in Figure 2, this method will not work.
+The pressure plate and the rails are precise, with tolerances of a fraction of a millimetre.
+If you mount your tape incorrectly, as seen in Figure 2, this method will not work.

-Now that you have your camera’s back exposed and the frosted tape accurately placed (using Figure 1 as your guide) where the film would typically be, you will need to situate all your gear into position infront of a far-away target.
+2) Once you have your camera’s back exposed and the frosted tape accurately placed (using Figure 1 as the guide) where the film would typically be, you will need to situate all your gear into position in front of a far-away target.
 I don’t own a tripod, so I simply placed my Vitessa on top of a box, aimed at a window.